covertbert/shared-aws-infra/README.md

 ![Deploy](https://github.com/covertbert/covertbert-bertie-blackman-shared-infra/workflows/Deploy/badge.svg)

-This repo is for shared AWS infrastructure provisioned using the AWS SDK
+This repo is for my shared AWS infrastructure, written in TypeScript & using the AWS CDK.

-## Info

-The `cdk.json` file tells the CDK Toolkit how to execute the app.

-## Useful commands
+## Getting started

-- `cdk deploy` deploy this stack to your default AWS account/region
-- `cdk diff` compare deployed stack with current state
-- `cdk synth` emits the synthesized CloudFormation template
+Available stacks can be found in `bin/main.ts`.

-- `npm run build` compile typescript to js
+- `npm install` to install dependencies
-- `npm run watch` watch for changes and compile
-- `npm run test` perform the jest unit tests
+- `npm run synth <stack-name>` to see a simulated output of the specified stack
-- `npm run deploy` compiles typescript and runs `cdk deploy`
+- `npm run deploy <stack-name>` to deploy a specific stack